 The 2019 Law of Foreign Investment was adopted at the second meeting of the thirteenth National People's Congress on March 15, 2019, which became effective on January 1, 2020.
 On December 26, 2019, the State Council issued the Regulations on Implementing the Law of Foreign Investment of the PRC, which came into effect on January 1, 2020.
 The 2019 Law of Foreign Investment and its implementation regulations replaced the trio of laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
 The 2019 Law of Foreign Investment stipulates that the PRC government implements a system of pre-establishment national treatment plus negative list for the administration of foreign investment.
 Foreign investors are not allowed to invest in fields or sectors prohibited in the market access negative list for foreign investment.
 Foreign investors that intend to invest in the fields subject to access restrictions stipulated in market access negative list for foreign investment.
-Foreign investors that intend to invest in the fields subject to access restrictions stipulated in market access negative list for foreign investment shall satisfy the conditions stipulated in such negative list.
-The PRC government's policies supporting enterprise development are equally applicable to foreign-invested enterprises.
+Foreign investors that intend to invest in the fields subject to access supporting enterprise development are equally applicable to foreign-invested enterprises.
 The PRC government does not impose expropriation on foreign investment.
 Under special circumstances, if it requires imposing expropriation on foreign investment due to the need of public interest, expropriation shall be imposed according to legal procedures, and the foreign-invested enterprises concerned shall receive fair and reasonable compensation.
 Foreign-invested enterprises can raise funds through public issuance of stocks, corporate bonds and other securities in accordance with the law.

 Investment activities in the PRC by foreign investors are principally governed by the Provisions for Guiding the Foreign Investment Direction, or the Guiding Provisions promulgated by the State Council on February 11, 2002.
-According to the Guiding Provisions, industries in the PRC are classified into four categories namely, "permitted foreign investment industries", "encouraged foreign investment industries", "restricted foreign investment industries" and "prohibited foreign investment industries".
-The "encouraged foreign investment industries" are stipulated in the Guidance Catalog of Industries for Foreign Investment, or the Catalog, which was promulgated and is amended from time to time by the Ministry of Commerce and the National Development and Reform Commission.
+According to the Guiding Provisions, industries in the PRC are classified into four categories namely, "permitted foreign investment industries", "encouraged foreign investment industries", "restricted foreign investment industries" and "prohibited foreign investment industries" are "restricted foreign investment industries" and "prohibited foreign investment industries" are stipulated in the Guidance Catalog of Industries for Foreign Investment, or the Catalog, which was promulgated and is amended from time to time by the Ministry of Commerce and the National Development and Reform Commission.
 Those industries which do not fall within any of these three categories stipulated in the Catalog are regarded as "permitted foreign investment industries" and open to foreign investment unless specifically restricted by other PRC regulations.
 Industries such as VATS (other than e-commerce, domestic multi-party, communication, store-and-forward and call center) are restricted to foreign investment.